passionbytes/ZigmaPresto/README.md

 ```sh
 pip install pandas-profiling==2.9.0
 ```
-Activate the virtual envirnment.
-This is for generating the profiled output.
+Activate the virtual environment.
+This Python dependency is for generating the profiled output.
 Step 2: Clone the repo and

 ```sh